Loading...

 • remote working

-When thinking about how to phrase your questions to measure employee engagement, there are a couple of best practices to keep in mind.
-Most of your employee engagement questions should be quantitative and allow people to respond on a scale.
+1. Most of your engagement questions should be quantitative and allow people to respond on a clear scale.
 This way, it'll be much easier to interpret your survey results.

 1. I would recommend [company] as a great place to work